isomerpages/stb-hlb/_application-guidelines/application-for-licence.md

 * Certificate of Registration to use the premises as a hotel; and
 * Hotel-Keeper's licence to enable the person to manage the hotel

-&gt; Note:
+Note:
-&gt; * All hotels should have a valid Certificate of Registration and the Hotel-Keeper's Licence while the hotel is in operation.
+* All hotels should have a valid Certificate of Registration and the Hotel-Keeper's Licence while the hotel is in operation.
-&gt; * The hotel can only begin operations after it has received the e-copies of the Certificate and Licence.
+* The hotel can only begin operations after it has received the e-copies of the Certificate and Licence.

 ### **At A Glance**